 Child Relocation Lawyer

 A parent is relocating if he or she seeks to relocate the children: more than 25 miles from the child’s current primary residence in Cook, DuPage, Kane, Lake, McHenry, or Will Counties; more than 50 miles from the child’s current primary residence in any other Illinois county; or to a residence outside Illinois that is more than 25 miles from the current residence from the child’s current primary residence in any county.
 If the non-relocating parent agrees to the relocation, he or she signs a notice, and the parenting plan is modified.
-If the other parent does not agree, the parent wanting to relocate must petition the court for permission.
+If the other parent does not agree, the parent wanting to child relocation must petition the court for permission.

 If you have a custody or parenting time order, you have rights.
 Call Boyle Feinberg, P.C., at 312-376-8860 to learn more about those rights and how we can help you.
 We have offices in Chicago and Arlington Heights, Illinois, to serve you.